 One of the reasons I think the album connected so powerfully with audiences was that Eminem put so much of his personal life into his songs.
 He got more specific- he didn’t just say Detroit, he said that ICP “ain’t seen a f****n’ Mile Road south of 10.”
 He didn’t just rap about a wife- he put a name, Kim, with it.
 Listeners knew about the relationship with his mother.
 By putting detail into stuff like that, he made his subject matter real people, places, and things, and that gave him a way to be authentic and make people really care about him.

 In a nutshell, Eminem’s second Aftermath release is about pain and the pressures of being in the spotlight.
 The rhyme that I now feel is the best is from the verse he closes the album out with, “If I ever gave a f***, I’d shave my nuts / Tuck my d*** in between my legs and cluck / You motherf***ing chickens ain’t brave enough / To say the stuff I say, so just tape it shut / S**t, half the shit I say, I just make it up to make you mad so kiss my white naked a**.”
 That pretty much sums it all up.

 While Eminem has seen incredible success since The Marshall Mathers LP, it still remains his magnum opus.
-Yes, it is the fastest-selling solo album in music history and won countless awards, but that’s beside the point.
+Yes, it is the fastest-selling solo album in music history and the winner of countless awards, but that’s beside the point.
 This is a great album because the music is really damn good and it deserves to be recognized for that more than the controversy it created or the commercial success it achieved.

 What do you think of The Marshall Mathers LP?
 Share your thoughts in the comments section!